-Do conflicts make Wikipedia better?
+Do conflicts make the French, Spanish and English Editions of Wikipedia better?

 How many times has Wikipedia articles saved you from failing a homework assignment?
 Those articles would not have been of so much help if it were not for the contributors.
 These contributors do not always agree with each other.
 In this DRG, we will address how the conflict arises in the Wikipedia community.

 To further understand this challenge, we will explore how editors behave across the various language editions of Wikipedia.
 While collaboration in the English Wikipedia has been researched extensively, these other language editions remain understudied.
 The goal of this project is to understand editor behavior in the English, French and Spanish language edition of Wikipedia.

 We are looking for students during Winter quarter to help with a study understanding how conflict occurs between Wikipedia’s editors in the English, French, and Spanish Wikipedias.
 As part of this research, we will be exploring the literature around editor conflict and multilingual Wikipedia.
 We will be qualitatively coding editor comments in each language to understand how conflict arises across different language platforms.

 We are looking for students, who have experience with or a willingness to learn (1) qualitative coding and (2) user behavior on online collaborative systems (3) Reading comprehension in either French or Spanish is necessary.
 This DRG will be organized into three separate committees for each language.